evanx/bashbin/redis-scan/readme.md

 ### SCAN

-For each scanned matching key, we invoke a function `c1scanned` where we perform some processing.
+For each scanned matching key, we invoke a function `c1scanned` to perform some required processing of the scanned key.

 ```
 c1scanned() { # key: process a scanned key
   local key="$1"
   echo "scanned $key"
+  ... # process this key
 }

 c1scan() { # match: scan matching keys, invoking c1scanned for each